Which collagen to choose? The Complete Guide to Collagen Types

 Solubilized collagen is a liquid form of collagen that is easily absorbed by the body.

-It is obtained by a process of fragmentation of native collagen into smaller fragments, which improves its bioavailability.
+It is obtained through a process of breaking down native collagen into smaller fragments, which improves its bioavailability.

-Solubilized collagen is often used in dietary supplements, topical cosmetics, and skin care products to promote tissue regeneration and improve the appearance of the skin.
+Solubilized collagen is often used in dietary supplements, topical cosmetic products, and skin care products to promote tissue regeneration and improve the appearance of the skin.

 Undenatured collagen

-This mode of action differs from hydrolyzed collagen, which acts directly by providing the cells with the necessary elements for the synthesis of new collagen.
+This mode of action differs from hydrolyzed collagen, which acts directly by providing cells with the elements necessary for the synthesis of new collagen.

 It is extracted from animal connective tissues and is generally used in the pharmaceutical industry for specific medical applications.